mate-academy/devops_todolist_docker_core_task_2_volumes/README.md

 1. You must have Docker installed
 2. Start your Docker application
 3. Download the next docker images.
-Execute the next commands in terminal docker push yaaszp/todoapp:2.0.0 docker push yaaszp/mysql-local:1.0.0
+Execute the next commands in terminal docker pull yaaszp/todoapp:2.0.0 docker pull yaaszp/mysql-local:1.0.0
 4. Run the containers from the docker images.
-Execute the next commands in terminal Run the container with the application docker run -d -p 8080:8080 --name todoapp yaaszp/todoapp:2.0.0 Run the container with the DB docker run -d -p 3306:3306 --name sql-db -v sql-db-data:/var/lib/mysql yaaszp/mysql-local:1.0.0
+Execute the next commands in terminal Run the container with the DB docker run -d -p 3306:3306 --name sql-db -v sql-db-data:/var/lib/mysql yaaszp/mysql-local:1.0.0 Run the container with the application docker run -d -p 8080:8080 --name todoapp yaaszp/todoapp:2.0.0
 5. Check the statuses of the containers (status has to be 'UP') docker container list -a
 6. Open your browser and enter the next URL localhost:8080
+7. In project folder you can see todoapp.jpg and terminal.jpg files